Direct Injection Tuning: What Actually Makes Power and What Will Bite You

 Monitor Continuously After the Tune

 Tuning is not a single event.
 Fuel properties vary by season and region, engine wear changes combustion characteristics over time, and software updates from tuners may revise the calibration.
 Keep monitoring fuel trims, knock counts, and power output with periodic dyno sessions or data log reviews.
-Catch problems when they're small, before they become expensive.
+Catch problems when they are small, before they become expensive.

 Key Takeaways